John the Apostle: Extrabiblical traditions

 There is no information in the Bible concerning the duration of John's activity in Judea.
 According to tradition, John and the other Apostles remained some 12 years in this first field of labour.
 The persecution of Christians under Herod Agrippa I (r.
 41–44 AD) led to the scattering of the Apostles through the Roman Empire's provinces.

 A messianic community existed at Ephesus before Paul's first labors there (cf. "the brethren"), in addition to Priscilla and Aquila.
 The original community was under the leadership of Apollos (1 Corinthians 1:12).
 They were disciples of John the Baptist and were converted by Aquila and Priscilla.
 According to tradition, after the Assumption of Mary, John went to Ephesus.
 Irenaeus writes of "the church of Ephesus, founded by Paul, with John continuing with them until the times of Trajan."
 From Ephesus he wrote the three epistles attributed to him.
-John was allegedly banished by the Roman authorities to the Greek island of Patmos, where, according to tradition, he wrote the Book of Revelation.
+John was banished by the Roman authorities to the Greek island of Patmos, where, according to tradition, he wrote the Book of Revelation.
 According to Tertullian (in The Prescription of Heretics) John was banished (presumably to Patmos) after being plunged into boiling oil in Rome and suffering nothing from it.
 It is said that all in the audience of Colosseum were converted to Christianity upon witnessing this miracle.
-This event would have occurred in the late 1st century, during the reign of the Emperor Domitian, who was known for his persecution of Christians.
+This event would have occurred in the 1st century, during the reign of either Emperor Nero or Emperor Domitian, who were both known to have persecuted Christians.